water het blauwe goud

 • Mapping how the microbiological contamination on green celery, spinach and cauliflower evolves over time after irrigation with treated household wastewater.

-• Developing a tool that can estimate the cost of a piped water distribution system between a water provider and (a coalition of) farmers.
+• Developing a tool that can estimate the dimensions of a piped water distribution system between a water provider and (a coalition of) farmers.

 Target group

-The project is primarily aimed at agricultural and horticultural companies with outdoor (vegetable) crops and potatoes.
+The results of this project are primarily aimed at agricultural and horticultural companies with outdoor (vegetable) crops and potatoes.
 Project partners Boerenbond and Inagro are in close contact with growers in Flanders.

 The project results are also relevant to: